Nioux/AideDeJeu/Data/monsters_vo.md

 **_Slam_**.
 Melee Weapon Attack: +7 to hit, reach 5 ft., one target. _Hit_: 13 (2d8 + 4) bludgeoning damage.

 **_Engulf_**.
 The shambling mound engulfs a Medium or smaller creature grappled by it.
-The engulfed target is blinded, restrained, and unable to breathe, and it must succeed on a DC 14 Constitution saving throw at the start of each of the mound's turns or take 13 (2d8 + 4) bludgeoning damage.
+The engulfed target is [blinded](conditions_vo.md#blinded), restrained, and unable to breathe, and it must succeed on a DC 14 Constitution saving throw at the start of each of the mound's turns or take 13 (2d8 + 4) bludgeoning damage.
 If the mound moves, the engulfed target moves with it.
 The mound can have only one creature engulfed at a time.

 [Tertre errant]: monsters_hd.md#tertre-errant

-# Tigre
+# Tiger
 - NameVO: [Tigre]
 - Large beast, unaligned
 - **Armor Class** 12